Westpac Place

 Westpac Place is a commercial skyscraper located in the north-western corridor of the Sydney central business district, Australia.
 The building is the bank's Australian headquarters.

 The building was built for the Westpac Office Trust, being included in the sale of the trust to Mirvac in 2010.
 In July 2014, Mirvac sold a 50% share in the building to Blackstone Real Estate Asia.
+In June 2018, Blackstone sold their 50% share to the Industry Superannuation Property Trust (ISPT).

 Opening

 Westpac Place was officially opened by Prime Minister John Howard on 4 August 2006, marking the completion of the project developed by Leighton Properties.